attila-lendvai/documentation/pen-and-paper.md

     24	decorate

 Now, put your 24 numbered pieces of paper into a hat and pull them out in a random order.
-Write down the sequence and its ordinal numbers:
+Write down the sequence, i.e. its ordinal numbers, on your working paper:

 ```
 index:   1, 2, 3, 4, 5, 6, 7, 8, 9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24
 random: 16,21,12, 7,13,10,23,15,18,11,22, 1,19, 4, 6, 9,14, 2,20, 8, 5,17, 3,24
 ```

-On three clean sheets of paper, write down the words corresponding to the first sixteen, the last sixteen and the first and the last eight numbers, respectively, together with their numbers in the new ordering as follows:
+On the three clean sheets of paper, write down the words corresponding to the first sixteen, the last sixteen, and the first and the last eight numbers, respectively, together with their numbers in the new ordering as follows: